 One of the most common signs that all is not well with your heat pump is a strange noise, one you probably haven’t noticed before.
 This is what those noises could indicate:

 - If you hear a gurgling sound, or a noise similar to air being exhaled, then don’t be too alarmed.
 These sounds usually mean that the heat pump is in a defrosting cycle.
 In cold temperatures, your heat pump will go through this process to remove ice that has built up on the outdoor coils to maintain the efficient operation of your heat pump.
-This is less likely to occur in new-generation heat pumps which are incredibly effective in cooler weather.
+This is less likely to occur in new-generation heat pumps which are incredibly effective in cooler weather for example Daikin Heat Pumps.

 - A rattling sound could be telling you that there is a hardware problem with the unit, such as a loose component inside the heat pump.
 Don’t go digging around inside the unit – leave it to experts like us.